SquareSR/Testing-Red-Classic/beginner.md

 	- Hard Resetting the console means that RNG Manipulation is technically possible and this is banned from Classic

 ### Before you start

 - Clear any existing save file by pressing **Up + B + Select** on the game title screen
-- Hard Reset (set palette with Up + B - optional to give full visibility in rock tunnel), **hard resetting is required before each attempt on emulator**
+- Hard Reset (set palette with Up + B - optional to give full visibility in Rock Tunnel), **hard resetting is required before each attempt on emulator**
 - Set your options to fast text and animations OFF

 ## NIDORAN SPLIT